ShrinivasanT/DSBDA-Sem-VI-Practicals/README.md

 ## 🚀 Starting Jupyter Notebook in Linux
-Make sur jupyter notebook is installed if not:
+Make sure jupyter notebook is installed if not:

     pip install notebook